-We are currently not accepting unsolicited submissions.
+We are currently closed for unsolicited submissions

 If you are interested in submitting work for us to consider, please look out for our next submissions window.